CentreForDigitalHumanities/tscan/README.md

     (edit tscan.cfg if necessary)
     $ tscan --config=tscan.cfg input.txt

-... or use the webapplication/webservice:
+... or use the webapplication/webservice, which you can start in LaMachine with either:

+    $ lamachine-start-webserver

+.. or manually with:

     $ clamservice ticclservice.tscan   #this starts the CLAM service for TSCAN